larammerce/docs/8.x/core-concepts/annotations.md

 [[toc]]

 Annotations are the tags declaring metadata for the program source code.
-They provide additional information about the program to the compiler but are not part of the program itself.
-These annotations do not affect the execution of the compiled program, but add some new traits to the classes, methods and properties.
+They provide additional information about the program to the compiler and add some new traits to the classes, methods and properties.

 ## History